 Geography and History

-In our school the children develop their locational knowledge by learning how to use a variety of maps to locate continents, countries, cities and regions.
-They learn how to identify physical characteristics such as rivers, oceans, coasts, hills and mountains.
-Children will also study key aspects of physical and human geography such as climate zones, volcanoes, earthquakes and land use.
-Children also have the opportunity to use fieldwork to observe, measure and record their observations within the local area.
+In Geography the children develop their locational knowledge through the use of a variety of maps to locate continents, countries, cities and regions.
+They learn how to identify physical characteristics of places, such as rivers, oceans, coasts, hill and mountains, as well as locating towns and cities.
+The children also study key aspects of physical and human geography such as climate zones, volcanoes, earthquakes and land use.
+Children have the opportunity to use fieldwork to observe, measure and record their observations within the local area.

-Our History curriculum helps pupils to gain a coherent knowledge and understanding of British, local and world history.
-Across the school, children will study: local history; significant historical events; about the lives of famous people from the past; Key periods of British History including changes from the Stone age to the Iron Age, Anglo Saxon and Viking invasions and The Battle of Britain; Ancient Egyptian civilisation and Ancient Greece.
-Children will learn key historical enquiry skills such as: how to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
+Our History curriculum helps pupils to gain a coherent knowledge and understanding of British, local and world History.
+Across the school, children will study local History, significant historical events, about the lives of key figures from the past, key periods of British History including changes from the Stone Age to the Iron Age, Anglo Saxon and Viking invasions, the Battle of Britain, Ancient Egyptian civilisation and Ancient Greece.
+Children will learn key historical enquiry skills, (e.g. how to ask perceptive questions, think critically, weigh evidence, and develop perspective and judgement.